-Martin Luther College.
-Martin Luther College offers online dual credit options through ALHS Online.
+NEW Martin Luther College.
+Martin Luther College offers online options through Amazing Grace Virtual Academy (AGVA) (Imm.amazinggraceva.org).
+Course descriptions and syllabi can be found on the website by selecting the Resources tab and then Course Offering Info or Course Syllabi.
+You may also request a copy of the offerings and syllabi through the Guidance Office.
+AGVA gives directions to students about how to receive AP credit for their AP courses through AGVA.
+Students are not eligible for AP course offerings through AGVA that Shoreland offers as a face to face course on-site format.
 Each college course is completed within one semester and typically requires a significant amount of reading, writing, collaboration, and studying.
 College courses are generally paced more quickly and contain more difficult content than high school courses, so students taking any of these courses should be prepared for a special challenge.
-Shoreland Lutheran High School pays for the course fees of Human Anatomy and Physiology I and Human Anatomy and Physiology II.

 Bethany Lutheran College.
-Online dual credit options are offered through Bethany Lutheran College.
-Students pay for all Bethany course tuition, charges, and fees.
-Shoreland tuition does not cover any of these courses.
-These are elective courses and offered for dual credit.
+Online course options are offered through Bethany Lutheran College (www.blc.edu/ high-school-dual-credit-courses).
 Each college course is completed within one semester and typically requires a significant amount of reading, writing, collaboration, and studying.
 College courses are generally paced more quickly and contain more difficult content than high school courses, so students taking any of these courses should be prepared for a special challenge.
 Students earning a C or above in these courses earn credit at Bethany Lutheran College that may be transferred to other institutions (depending on the credit transfer policies of individual colleges).